 No better place to end a trip to Argentina than Mendoza

-Here, you will be biking and even go horse riding through the vineyards and have a chance to try several wines and to learn about the process of wine making and bottling, and are then offered nothing less than a 7 courses lunch – accompanied by yet more wine.
-And – in case you are wondering – you will be given the chance to buy wine at a real steal.
+You can go biking and even go horse riding through the vineyards and have a chance to try several wines and to learn about the process of wine making and bottling, and gorge on a 7 courses lunch – accompanied by yet more wine.
+Make sure to buy lots of wine to bring home, as it costs a real steal!

 A lovely bike ride through the vineyards – and lots of wine drinking!